 This laboratory course develops aural proficiency relating to the chromatic material covered in MUSC-2010.
 Skills developed include sight-singing, aural identification of scale types, intervals and chords, and dictation of melodies, rhythms, and harmonic progressions.
-Prerequisites: MUSC-1011 and MUSC-1021 with grades of C- or higher.
-Corequisite: MUSC-2010.
+Prerequisite: MUSC-1021 with grade of C- or higher.